 Does Acrylic Paint Work on EVA Foam?

-The short answer is yes, Acrylic paint is probably the best choice for painting EVA Foam.
-It is recommended, that the EVA Foam is Sealed with Plasti Dip before painting it but Acrylic Paint can also be applied directly on the EVA Foam without bigger issues.
+Acrylic paint does work on EVA foam once the foam has been sealed.
+It is probably the best choice for painting EVA Foam.
+It is recommended, that the EVA Foam is Sealed with Plasti Dip before painting it.
+This will ensure that the paint sticks properly to the surface.

-So even though you can paint directly on EVA Foam I would still recommend to Seal it with either white glue or Plasti Dip, simply because the paint will hold much better on Plasti Dip and your EVA Foam will also be way better protected than without any Seal.
+So even though you can paint directly on EVA Foam I would still recommend sealing it with either white glue, Flexbond, or Plasti Dip, simply because the paint will hold much better on Plasti Dip or Flexbond and your EVA Foam will also be way better protected than without sealing it.

-If you don’t Seal it with Plasti Dip, then you will also have the issue of wrinkles, cracks building, and paint chipping on the surface of your painted Foam.
-Plasti Dip will minimize these issues by a lot!
-So if you want your Prop to have a long life, then just seal it with Plasti Dip.
+If you don’t seal it with Plasti Dip, then you will also have the issue of wrinkles, cracks building, and paint chipping on the surface of your painted Foam.
+Plasti Dip and Flexbond will minimize these issues.
+So if you want your Prop to have a long life, then just seal it.